Amos47/2400/Chapter 1.md

 Clearly, data cannot be both information and data at the same time, if the requirement for information is that it must be organised and in context.
 Data doesn't doesn't have the potential to change things (or lead to change).
 Data that can be understood, interpreted and put into context leads to information, which can effect changes in behaviour and can facilitate decision making.
 Now we're getting somewhere.

 Wolfram|Alpha [describe this] has these 5 definitions of Information.
-Below are the 4 that bear n our study here:
+Below are the 4 that bear on our study here:

 1. a message received and understood
 2. knowledge acquired through study or experience or instruction